-The Beit Trust offers annually a substantial number of bursaries intended to assist a range of students and young professionals, both African and British, to undertake work or studies of benefit to Zambia, Zimbabwe and Malawi.
+The Beit Trust offers annual bursaries to assist young professionals, both African and British, to undertake work or studies in the medical field of benefit to Zambia, Zimbabwe and Malawi.

 We will consider applications twice a year.
 Please time your enquiries to arrive before 1 May or 1 October of the year in question.
 Any application reaching us after those deadlines will only be considered at the next relevant date.

 In 2010, the Trust established a five-year trial scheme to offer in-country Beit-COSECSA postgraduate surgical scholarships to one surgeon per year from Zambia, Zimbabwe and Malawi.
 This has now expanded to cover 4 surgeons from each country, for a total of twelve.
 These scholarships are undertaken at selected teaching hospitals in the Beit beneficial area, in accordance with medical protocols established by the College of Surgeons of East, Central and Southern Africa (COSECSA).